-Compo nent Outcome a) Community Empowerment • Rural communities empowered for sustainable management of natural resources b) Sustainable Rural Livelihoods • Natural resource-based rural livelihoods sustainably improved c) Sustainable Water and Natural Resource Management • Land, water and forest resources sustainably managed for the benefit of the local people and the wider community d) Project Management and Coordination • Project effectively and efficiently managed
+Compo nent Outcome a) Community Empowerment Rural communities empowered for sustainal management of natural resources able b) Sustainable Rural Livelihoods Natural resource-based rural livelihoods sustaina improved ably c) Sustainable Water and Natural Resource Management Land, water and forest resources sustains managed for the benefit of the local people and wider community • d) Project Management and Coordination Project effectively and efficiently managed i.
+The main purpose of this implementation agreement is to develop a common understanding on clear roles and responsibilities for UTaNRMP and the CBO/WUA/COMMUNITY Group implementing supported activities.